 That said, there’s still space.

-Use case four: the Hadley One as a large format shooter’s camera bag
+Four: as a large format shooter’s camera bag

 To really fill this camera to the brim you need to think a little bigger than medium format.
 For me (as mentioned above), this means large format gear, specifically my AEROgraphic.
 That is, a Graflex Pacemaker Speed Graphic, 6×12 film back, my Kodak Aero Ektar lens, a spot meter, cable release, loupe….and Leica M6 with cases for 120 and 135 film.

 Add to that a tripod (carried separately) and you have a Hadley One that is pretty as much as full as it can get.
 Even though the camera, lens and film back weigh in at ~5kg, the bag is comfortable when slung across the body or carried on a shoulder.

 I was out cycling with this combination last weekend (at the time of writing).